VictorGranado/CockCroft-Walton-Voltage-Multiplier/README.md

 ---

+## How the Cockcroft-Walton Multiplier Works

+A Cockcroft-Walton voltage multiplier uses a ladder of diodes and capacitors to convert a high-voltage AC input into a much higher DC output.

+During each half-cycle of the AC waveform, different capacitors charge through the diodes.
+These capacitor voltages are then effectively stacked in series, increasing the total output voltage stage by stage.

+For an ideal multiplier:

+Vout ≈ 2 × n × Vin

 ## Overview

 This project began as a traditional **36-stage continuous Cockcroft-Walton multiplier** and was later redesigned into a **differential 18 + 18 stage configuration**.